trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

 The current proof of concept
 supports a wire protocol that
 we called "Discrete Generic Message" (DGM).
-Each communication packet between countries contains a single ("discrete") message, and there is no limit to the taxonomy of message types
+Each communication packet between jurisdictions contains a single ("discrete") message, and there is no limit to the taxonomy of message types